 The fibers that Glide dental floss is made from contain PTFE, a very slippery, non-stick material.
 This means that it really does slide easily between even the tightest teeth.
 In addition, Oral B add a thin wax coating which also helps.

 So this extra shred resistance is a good feature of Glide.
-To be honest, I don't think it's quite as shred resistant as Blaque dental tape, but to be fair the Blaque product is also a little thicker.
+To be honest, I don't think it's quite as shred resistant as Blaque dental tape, (no longer available), but to be fair the Blaque product is also a little thicker.

-There are several versions of Glide floss, which is now owned by Oral B. I recommend the simplest one, the "original".
+There are several versions of Glide floss, which is now owned by Oral B. They are all good, but I recommend the simplest one, the "Deep Clean" in Mint flavor..
 The floss is a little thicker than you might expect, but is very soft.
 The package it comes in is pretty much a standard floss box, but occasionally the floss can be wound into the box very tightly, making it a bit more difficult to pull out.